odhyp/portfolio/content/posts/_index.md

 +++
 draft = false
-title = 'Posts'
+title = 'Blogs'
 +++

-Welcome to my blog!
-I write random stuffs mostly about Python, music, and gaming.
+This is blog section